By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 For organizations seeking expert guidance in developing and implementing ESG strategies, professional sustainability consulting can accelerate progress and help navigate the complex landscape of frameworks, regulations, and stakeholder expectations.

-ESG & sustainability consultant specializing in CSRD, VSME, and climate risk analysis.
-300+ projects for companies like Commerzbank, UBS, and Allianz.
+ESG and sustainability consultant based in Hamburg, specialised in VSME reporting and climate risk analysis.
+Has supported 300+ projects for companies and financial institutions – from mid-sized firms to Commerzbank, UBS and Allianz.